gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 #### History of Community Engagement:

 - Participated in peer learning activities within GTech Mulearn community.
-- Collaborated on various projects and resolved issues through GitHub.
+- Collaborated on various projects and resolved issues .
 - Actively involved within the Linkedin community.
 - Volunteered various IEEE activities and was part of different communities and socities

 #### Highly Visible Technical Content:

-- Published the research paper on College Enquiry chatbot-Collegiate Chatter on **IJCRT**
+- Our team have developed a significant initiative named "Collegiate Chatter" which has been documented and published as a paper on **IJCRT**.
 - Created some study session videos for school students on youtube.

 #### Highly Used Software Tools:

-- If you've developed software tools that are widely used by users (not just contributors), mention them.
+- V S Code

 #### Competitive Website Profiles:

 - Share your profiles on competitive websites like Exercism, HackerRank, Kaggle, or any others you're active on.